actorjs/actorjs-core/readme.md

 }
 ```

-An actor is instanciate by making use of the actorOf function.
+An actor is instantiate by making use of the actorOf function.
 This function can be called on the system or on an other actor.
-By using the function on a actor a hierarchy of actors can be created.
+By using the function on a actor hierarchy of actors can be created.

 ```
 var system = new ActorSystem('MySystem');